domRiddle/ASF/Configuration.md

 **Ensure that you do not share your `LicenseID` with other people**.
 Since it's issued on personal basis, it might get revoked if it's leaked.
 If by any chance this happened to you accidentally, you can generate a new one from the same place.

-Unless you want to enable extra ASF functionalities, there is no need for you to use the license.
+Unless you want to enable extra ASF functionalities, there is no need for you to provide the license.

 ---